 The following is a description of the techniques and inputs used for each major class of assets measured at fair value.
-There have been no changes in the methodologies used at December 31, 2017 and 2016.
+There have been no changes in the methodologies used at December 31, 2018 and 2017.

-- Common stocks: Valued at the closing price reported on the active market on which the individual securities are traded and are classified within Level 1 of the valuation hierarchy. - Mutual funds: Valued at the closing price reported on the active market on which the individual securities are traded and are classified within Level 1 of the valuation hierarchy. - Self-managed brokerage accounts: Accounts primarily consist of mutual funds and common stocks that are value on the basis of readily determinable market prices and are classified within Level 1 of the valuation hierarchy. - Common collective trusts: Valued at their respective Net Asset Value ("NAV") as reported by such trust.
+Common stocks: Valued at the closing price reported on the active market on which the individual securities are traded and are classified within Level 1 of the valuation hierarchy.

+Mutual funds: Valued at the closing price reported on the active market on which the individual securities are traded and are classified within Level 1 of the valuation hierarchy.

+Self-managed brokerage accounts: Accounts primarily consist of mutual funds and common stocks that are valued on the basis of readily determinable market prices and are classified within Level 1 of the valuation hierarchy.

+Common collective trusts: Valued at their respective Net Asset Value ("NAV") as reported by such trust.
 The NAV is used as a practical expedient to estimate fair value.
 This practical expedient would not be used if it is determined to be probable that the fund will sell the investment for an amount different from the reported NAV.
 Participant transaction (purchases and sales) may occur daily.
 If the Plan initiates a full redemption of the Wells Fargo Stable Return Fund, one of the collective funds invested in, the trustee of the fund may impose, in its sole discretion, a prior notice period of up to 12 months for any Employer initiated withdrawal of assets from the fund.
-At December 31, 2017, no prior period notice has been imposed.
+At December 31, 2018, the Wells Fargo Stable Value has been put on period notice, otherwise, no prior period notice has been imposed.
 The Plan does not have any contractual obligations to further invest in these trusts.
 These investments are not classified within the valuation hierarchy, but presented for reconciliation purposes only.